NEUBIAS/training-resources/CONTRIBUTING.md

----
-layout: page
-title: Guidelines for Contributing
----
+# Contribute

-Contributions to this project are very welcome.
+There are already [numerous contributors](https://github.com/NEUBIAS/training-resources/graphs/contributors) to this project and we are always welcoming more!
-Changes should be submitted by merge request from a new branch to `master`.
-Merge requests should be reviewed by at least one Maintainer before merging.

-See `README.md` for information on the structure of the repository.
+If you are a first time contributor we recommend expressing your interest by [creating an issue](https://github.com/NEUBIAS/training-resources/issues) where you describe how you would like to contribute.
+We will then get in touch with you to discuss the details, e.g. by having a zoom with you.

-## Step by step guide
+## Step by step technical contribution guide

 To contribute to this project, please follow those steps: